-Grants are administrated in accordance with the following regulations, policies, and OMB cost principles:
+Grants are administered in accordance with the following regulations, policies, and Office of Management and Budget (OMB) cost principles:

-- A. The criteria as outlined in this Announcement. - B. Administrative Regulations for Grants: - 45 C.F.R.
+A. The criteria as outlined in this Program Announcement.

+B. Administrative Regulations for Grants:

+- 45 C.F.R.
 Part 92, Uniform Administrative Requirements for Grants and Cooperative Agreements to State, Local and Tribal Governments. - 45 C.F.R.
-Part 74, Uniform Administrative Requirements for Awards and Subawards to Institutions of Higher Education, Hospitals, and Other Non-profit Organizations.
+Part 74, Uniform Administrative Requirements for Awards and Subawards to Institutions of Higher Education, Hospitals, and other Non-profit Organizations.